When spotting the smooth and shiny foliage of a colorful coprosma, it’s only a matter of seconds before my client asks ‘What IS that plant?’

 Coprosma ‘Roy’s Red’

-Another colorful chameleon, the winter foliage of ‘Roy’s Red’ is tinged with silky chocolate, bronze and olive green colors.
+‘Roy’s Red’ is another colorful chameleon, with winter foliage tinged with chocolate, bronze and olive green.

 ‘Roy’s Red’ is a taller variety, topping out at about 6’x3′.

-I love plants with dimensions like these (taller than wide) as they’re ideal for placing along the back of the border in tight spaces when you want height but not width (see below).
+I love plants with dimensions that are taller than they are wide, making them ideal for placing along the back of the border in tight spaces (below, right.)

 Coprosma ‘County Park Red’

-Now this coprosma definitely deserves to have ‘red’ in its name as it puts on a very long-lasting fiery show once cold winter temperatures hit.
+Now this coprosma definitely deserves to have ‘red’ in its name!
+‘County Park Red’ puts on a long-lasting fiery show once colder winter temperatures hit.

-Whereas the ‘Roy’s Red’ (above) loses most of its color mid-summer, ‘County Park’ retains much of it throughout the year.
+Whereas the ‘Roy’s Red’ (above) loses most of its color mid-summer, ‘County Park’ retains its warm tones throughout the year.

-It’s compact 3×3 size make it perfect for anchoring the middle of a border, which I’ve done below.
+Its compact 3’x3′ size makes it perfect for anchoring the middle of a border, which I’ve done below.

 Coprosma ‘Karo’s Red’

-It seems red is a favorite color among Coprosma breeders, even though the colors are more chocolate brown than anything.
-But hey – who am I to say anything.
+It seems red is a favorite color among coprosma breeders, even though the colors are more chocolate brown than anything.

-‘Karo’s Red’ grows to a tidy 3×3 mound and has smaller oval leaves than the ones mentioned above.
+‘Karo’s Red’ grows to a tidy 3’x3′ mound and has smaller oval leaves than the varieties mentioned above.

-These dimensions give it a more dense and compact appearance, perfect for the mid-border.
+This is a more dense and compact variety, perfect for the mid-border.

-Here in my client’s garden, we planted ‘Karo’s Red’ along the base of this stucco wall in the hopes that it will soon fill out to create a colorful and ‘shadowy’ ribbon while waiting for the taller plants to fill in.
+Here in my client’s fairly new garden, we planted ‘Karo’s Red’ along the base of this stucco wall to someday create a colorful and ‘shadowy’ ribbon behind the fountain.

 Coprosma ‘Tequila Sunrise’

-Anytime the word ‘tequila’ is in a plant’s name you know it’s gonna be a party.
-This Coprosma is no exception.
+Anytime the word ‘tequila’ is in a plant’s name you know it’ll be a party!
+This coprosma is no exception.

-Another variety with smaller leaves, the bright orange and red colors definitely make a statement in the garden, especially when combined with a coral colored Diascia.
+Similar to ‘Karo’s Red’ (above’, this variety also has smaller and more compact leaves.
+Its bright orange and red colors definitely make a statement in the garden, especially when combined with a coral colored diascia.

-Over time, this Coprosma will grow to about 4′ tall with an unusual pyramidal shape.
+Over time, this ‘Tequila Sunrise’ will grow to about 4′ tall with an unusual pyramidal shape.
 I like to keep mine pruned to a smaller size, however, as shown in the photo to the left.

-I realize there are many more Coprosma varieties of there so I’d love to know some of your favorites.
-I always have room in my garden for ‘just one more’.
+These are just a few of the many colorful coprosma varieties on the market.
+I’d love to know what some of your favorites are as I always have room in my garden for ‘just one more‘.